john-pickett/snowshoes/README.md

 }
 ```

-For the registry, type in a set of empty brackets.
-For snow-config, copy and paste your URL, username, password, and the application that you're working in.
-(Global is not recommended.)

 ### Usage

 There are three commands available.
 Type them into the same command line that you used for Git.

-`npm run pull` pulls down all Script Includes, Business Rules, UI Actions, Client Scripts, and Mid-server Script Includes.
+`npm run pull` pulls down all Script Includes, Business Rules, UI Actions, Client Scripts, and Mid-server Script Includes for your current application.
 Support for portal pages and widgets coming soon.

 `npm run update <file>` sends the updated version of your script back to SN.
 Don't include the file extension in your command.
 Ex: `npm run update "MyFile"`

 `npm run update-all` sends every script back to SN and updates them all.

 ### Resources